Here’s a look at the Seahawks’ schedule for the 2021 NFL season

-In between, the Seahawks will play five prime time games, will have their bye in Week Nine and deal with just two of the formerly dreaded 10 a.m. starts.
+In between, the Seahawks will play five prime time games, have their bye in Week Nine and deal with just two of the formerly dreaded 10 a.m. starts.

 Seattle will have one Thursday night game (Oct.
 3 at home against the Rams), two games on Monday night (Oct.
 25 vs. Saints and Nov.
 29 at Washington) and two Sunday night games (Oct.
 17 at Pittsburgh and Dec.
 5 vs. San Francisco).

-Teams can now be initially scheduled a maximum of six with the adding of one additional regular season contest, and can be flexed into a seventh.
+Teams can now be initially scheduled a maximum of six with the additional regular season contest and flexed into a seventh.

 Seattle has had at least four prime time games every year since 2012, Russell Wilson’s rookie season.

-The Seahawks had five prime time games last season, going 4-1 in those games en route to a 12-4 record and are 33-8-1 in prime time since Pete Carroll became coach in 2010.
-Three of the prime time games are in a row in October against the Rams, Steelers and Saints.
+The Seahawks had five prime time games last season, going 4-1 in those en route to a 12-4 record, and are 33-8-1 in prime time since Pete Carroll became coach in 2010.
+They play three prime time games in a row in October against the Rams, Steelers and Saints.

-As was revealed Wednesday morning when the league announced all of the games for the first weekend, the Seahawks will open the season on Sept.
+As was revealed Wednesday morning when the league announced all of the first weekend’s games, the Seahawks will open the season on Sept.
 12 against the Colts in Indianapolis.
-It will be the second straight year and the fourth in five years that Seattle has opened on the road.
-But with the Mariners at home that weekend, it was inevitable that the Seahawks would go away to start the season.
+It will be the second straight year and the fourth time in five years that Seattle has opened on the road.
+But with the Mariners at home that weekend, it was inevitable that the Seahawks would be away to start the season.

 It will be Seattle’s first trip to Indy since the 2013 season, a 34-28 loss to the Colts that was one of just three Seahawks defeats that season as Seattle went on to win its only Super Bowl.
 The game will also mark the debut of Carson Wentz as Indy’s quarterback.